openclarity/openclarity/plugins/store/kics/README.md

 ### Usage notes

-- The KICS scanner is designed to be started by **VMClarity**, therefore running it as a standalone tool is not recommended.
+- The KICS scanner is designed to be started by **OpenClarity**, therefore running it as a standalone tool is not recommended.

 - The value of the `scannerConfig` property in the POST request should contain the [parameters](https://github.com/Checkmarx/kics/blob/e387aa2505a3207e1087520972e0e52f7e0e6fdf/pkg/scan/client.go#L54) that the _KICS_ client will use.